fuadsaud/cape-cod/README.md

 (https://travis-ci.org/fuadsaud/cape-cod)

-cape-cod makes it easy for you to append ANSI es<strong>cape-cod</strong>es - HAR! bet you didn't see that coming; I know, I know, I'm a genius - to your strings.
+cape-cod makes it easy for you to append ANSI es<strong>cape-cod</strong>es - HAR! bet you didn't see that coming - to your strings.

 ### *Hey, but don't we have a plenty of gems that do exactly the same thing?*